 Broccoli Cheddar Soup is made with a roux: flour, butter and milk as a thickener.
 I often find that too much roux is used and the soup is pasty.
 So unappealing.
 Another problem these days is finding broccoli with full stalks.
 Stores are cutting them off and repurposing them for their deli or salad bar with broccoli slaws.
 This is a problem for me, because I only use stalks in my soup.
-I don’t care for the texture of the florets in the soup and I think they give the soup that bitter taste you get when you overcook broccoli.
+I don’t care for the texture of the florets in the soup.

 Broccoli stalks can be a tad woody and it’s important to trim the ends and pare the outer layer to remove the tough skin.